dfuruya/Front-end-Developer-Interview-Questions/README.md

 #### JS Questions:

 * Explain event delegation
+  - Event delegation is a pattern that is used to take advantage of the concept of "bubbling".
+When an event occurs somewhere on the DOM (`onclick`, etc), that even will "bubble" up from the target child node, up through its ancestors in the DOM tree.
+If we have multiple siblings or children, instead of attaching an event handler for each node, we can "delegate" dealing with that event by attaching a single event handler to that common parent ancestor node, and checking the `event.target` to see which node that event originated from.
 * Explain how `this` works in JavaScript
   - The `this` keyword refers to the lexical execution context (global, function, or eval) at call time.
   - A property of an execution context (global, function or eval) that, in non–strict mode, is always a reference to an object and in strict mode can be any value.
 * Explain how prototypal inheritance works
+  - In JS, every object has a pointer to either a parent object (or `null`), where it inherits its properties and methods.
+(For more detail, [see this gist](https://gist.github.com/dfuruya/6e5a1031316c70596f3cfe254cab7b8f))
 * What do you think of AMD vs CommonJS?
 * Explain why the following doesn't work as an IIFE: `function foo(){ }();`.
   - Function `foo` is a function declaration.